reinauer/amiga-romy/README.md

 ## Amiga 3000 Romy

 This version is a revamp of the A3000 Romy.
-On the A3000 Fat Agnus is socketed using a through-hole PLCC-84 socket.
+On the A3000 Fat Gary is socketed using a through-hole PLCC-84 socket.
 Previous designs have required to unsolder the socket, and solder a PCB between a socket and the mainboard, in some variants adding a capacitor on the bottom of the mainboard.